rhwhite/numeric_old_2022/_sources/ugradsyllabus20.rst.txt

    -  Estimate: 8 hours

-   -  Quiz #5 Objectives pertaining to Lab 4 sections 4-5.2
+   -  Quiz #5 Objectives pertaining to Lab 4 section Solving Ordinary Diff.
+Eqns with the Runge-Kutta Method, to end of subsection The Runge-Kutta Tableau

-   -  Quiz #6 Objectives pertaining to Lab 4 and Lab 5 section 4
+   -  Quiz #6 Objectives pertaining to Lab 4 all sections and Lab 5 section Daisyworld

    -  Assignment: See web.